cowsay - Man Page

 The -W specifies roughly where the message should be wrapped.
 The default is equivalent to -W 40 (i.e. wrap words at or before the 40th column).

-If any command-line arguments are left over after all switches have been processed, they become the cow’s message.
-The program will not accept standard input for a message in this case.
+If any command-line arguments are left over after all switches have been processed, they become the cow’s message, instead of using standard input.
+Standard input is ignored in this case.

-If the program is invoked as cowthink then the cow will think its message instead of saying it.
+If the program is invoked as cowthink, then the cow will think its message instead of saying it.
+(This is indicated by a "thought bubble" appearance in the displayed cow image.
+Cowsay does not take a philosophical position on whether actual cognition is occurring.)

 Options